Overview

 Why Cleveland Clinic?

-Cleveland Clinic was ranked in 2021 as the No. 2 hospital in the country by U.S. News and World Report.
-Interns gain excellent career experiences in leading-edge areas of healthcare management.
+Cleveland Clinic was ranked as one of the top hospitals in the by U.S. News and World Report.
+This year Interns gain excellent career experiences in leading-edge areas of healthcare management.
 Interns are supported by a dedicated team to ensure their experience aligns with their professional goals and interests.
-Additionally, interns benefit from the program’s cohort model; interns will have the opportunity to network and collaborate with students.
+Additionally, interns’ benefit from the program’s cohort model; interns will have the opportunity to network and collaborate with students.

 Previous institutes, departments, and regional sites that interns have worked in: